aishwarya1712/markdown-datasheet-for-datasets/DATASHEET.md

 	Yes, PDL acknolwedges that there can be missing values from individual instances.
 This is either because the data was not available or because the value is not applicable.
 For example, many companies are listed in the stock market, so they will not have a value for "ticker".

- 	PDL also provides the exact percentage of data that is filled for a certain attribute.
+ 	PDL also provides the exact percentage[7] of data that is filled for a certain attribute.
 Location for example has a fill of 84%, meaning 84% of the companies will have a value for location.
 For the remaining, it does not mean the company is not located anywhere.
 Rather, the data was unavailable.

  	The attributes with the least fill values (<1%) are: all_subsidiaries, direct_subsidiaries, gics, immediate_parent, mic_exchange, ticker, ultimate_parent.